fraschetti/tattle-phone/README.md

 - TODO add power saving steps (leds + hdmi)
   - https://www.raspberrypi.org/forums/viewtopic.php?t=116797
   - https://www.jeffgeerling.com/blogs/jeff-geerling/raspberry-pi-zero-conserve-energy

+## Power savings
+Unfortunately none of the Raspberry Pi boards have any power saving modes and the best we can do is disable components we don't need.
+Assuming you're leveraging the onboard WiFI, you can still disable the Bluetooth hardware, HDMI output, and onboard status LEDs.

+- A great resource for disabling the onboard WiFI and/or Bluetooth can be found [here](https://blog.sleeplessbeastie.eu/2018/12/31/how-to-disable-onboard-wifi-and-bluetooth-on-raspberry-pi-3/)

 ## My implementation
 I was putting the finishing touches on the software when a last minute business trip popped up.
 I wanted to give my oldest daughter a fun way to contact me while I was away so I cobbled together a working tattle phone for her to use.
 It was a success!